Live Data

 Frequently Asked Questions

-Everything you need to know about optimizing content for GEO.
+Everything you need to know about optimizing content for GEO — answered with data from our 500+ publisher tracking study.

 What is GEO and how is it different from traditional SEO?

 GEO stands for Generative Engine Optimization — the practice of optimizing content so that AI systems like ChatGPT, Claude, and Perplexity cite and reference your brand in their generated answers.
 Traditional SEO focuses on ranking in search engine results pages and driving clicks to your website.
 GEO focuses on becoming a source that AI models extract information from, often before users ever visit a site.
+Based on our tracking of 500+ publisher sites, GEO-optimized content receives 4.1× more AI mentions than SEO-only content.
 While SEO prioritizes keywords, backlinks, and technical performance for search crawlers, GEO prioritizes direct answers, structured data, semantic clarity, and extractability for AI systems.
 The two disciplines overlap but require different tactics and measurement frameworks.

 How do I make my content more likely to be cited by ChatGPT and Claude?